Leadership skills examples (using employee engagement data) during COVID

 Even if what they say is not positive”

-Meet a manufacturing site that is sailing through Covid with an employee engagement level of 83%.
+They’re sailing through Covid with an employee engagement level of 83%.

-Covid-19 is forcing a lot of leaders to apply unpopular measures like furloughs and salary cuts.
+Covid-19 is forcing a lot of leaders to apply unpopular measures like furloughs.
+And salary cuts.

 A few companies stand out in a positive way.